Creating an Auto Parts Keywords List for SEO

 Of course, this process doesn’t show what your competitors are doing in their SEO strategies – there are some third party SEO tools either free or paid for that type of research – but we really like Google Search Console as a free SEO tool.

-Auto parts keywords: Create a list of topics
+Auto parts keywords: Create a list of topics first

 You need to focus and do research to be really effective at marketing your website.
 It helps to create a list of topics that are important to your SEO efforts.